Fiware/showcase.gsma.dataModels/Transportation/BikeHire/doc/spec.md

     -   Mandatory if `location` is not defined.

--   `name` : Name given to the docking station
+-   `name` : Name given to the docking station.

     -   Normative References: <https://schema.org/name>